Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/06_double_dragons/index.en.md

   - [Wyrmsbreath #2](#wyrmsbreath-2)
 - [Cauterize](#cauterize)

 In addition, each dragon also has their own enrage condition.
-Enraging either dragon will cause their attacks to one-shot anyone hit (including tanks), and lower their damage taken.
+Causing either dragon to break their vow will result in their attacks one-shotting anyone hit (including tanks), and lower their damage taken.

+### Solemn Vow

-**Hraesvelgr will enrage if she kills *any* player.**
+This one is simple. **Hraesvelgr will enrage if she kills *any* player.**

 ### Mortal Vow

 After Wyrmsbreath #1, Nidhogg will give a random DPS a *Mortal Vow* debuff.
+This debuff:

+- Applies a light DoT on the player.
+- Significantly *reduces* healing potency.

-When the debuff expires, it explodes in a small AoE, and the player that had *Mortal Vow* will now get a *Mortal Atonement* debuff.
+When the debuff expires, it explodes in a small AoE, and the player that had *Mortal Vow* will now get a *Mortal Atonement* debuff that prevents them from getting *Mortal Vow* again.

-*Mortal Vow* then transfers onto a random player that was hit by the AoE that *does not have Mortal Atonement*.
-(If additional players get hit, they get a *Suppuration* debuff that lowers their max HP).
+*Mortal Vow* transfers onto a random player that was hit by the AoE that does not have *Mortal Atonement*.
+(If additional players are hit, they get a *Suppuration* debuff that reduces their max HP by half).

-**Nidhogg will enrage of *Mortal Vow* is not passed.**

 Thus, when passing *Mortal Vow*, we need exactly *two* players to stack- the player that has the debuff, and the player that is about to receive it.

+**Nidhogg will enrage if *Mortal Vow* is not passed.**

-There are *four* Mortal Vow passes in this phase.
+There are *four* passes in this phase.

 1. After Hallowed Wings #1
 2. After Wroth Flames (this pass is *quick*)